Register now for the next webinar (26/02):

 Compliance purchasing: from manual processes to digital compliance management

-Building on the importance of compliance in procurement, which ensures adherence to all relevant laws, guidelines and ethical standards within procurement processes, practical implementation is crucial for companies.
-Traditional methods were often characterized by manual processes and selective controls, leading to inefficiencies and increased risk analysis.
-With increasing global regulations and the need for transparency, a transformation to modern, digital approaches is essential.
+Traditional methods were often characterized by manual processes and selective controls, which led to inefficiencies and increased risk analysis.
+In light of increasing global regulations and the need for transparency, a transformation towards modern, digital approaches is essential.

-Old: Manual compliance check
+Traditional approach: Manual compliance check

 New: Digital compliance management

-Compliance management system: Modern companies rely on digital compliance management systems (CMS) to make compliance in purchasing efficient and effective.
+Modern companies rely on digital compliance management systems (CMS) to make compliance in purchasing efficient and effective.
 These systems integrate seamlessly into existing ERP solutions and enable automated monitoring of compliance requirements.
 By using technologies such as AI in procurement and data analytics, risks are identified and reported at an early stage.
 This leads to a reduction in manual checks of up to 70% and faster decision-making.
 In addition, digital platforms promote transparency by providing real-time insights into supplier relationships and contract terms.

 Practical example: Automotive industry